HomeDing/homeding.github.io/webservices.md

   "dht/on": {"active":"true", "temperature":"21.60", "humidity":"46.00"}}
 ```

-### /$boardht/on**
+### /$board/dht/on**

 This service returns the state of the element addressed by the more specific url.
+It is an excerpt of the full state above.

 ```JSON
 {